 Potential customers are now ready to make a buying decision.
-They already know your brand, and what it can offer to them… BUT.
+They already know your brand and what it can offer to them… BUT.
 Potential customers want to make sure they are making the right decision by choosing you instead of someone else.
-So, it’s time to reinforce rapport and trust you’ve been building up until this point.
+So, it’s time to reinforce the rapport and trust you’ve been building up until this point.

 There are few pieces of content as effective to give potential buyers that little final push than a well-made product video.